 Counselor Aides, Gerontology Assistants, Mental Health Technicians, Nursing Home Assistants, Social Services Assistants, Substance Abuse Counselor Aides.

-In addition to the admission requirements established for the College, all entering students will be required to take placement tests in math, writing, and reading to aid in placing students in the appropriate courses.
+Admission Requirements: All students will be required to demonstrate college readiness through assessment and/or transcript review and may be required to take placement tests in math, writing, and reading to aid in placing students in the appropriate courses.
 Students who do not meet required placement levels must enroll in developmental studies courses.
 Students are urged to consult with counselors or faculty advisors in planning their programs.

 Paraprofessional Counseling Curriculum: